Mundra Port

-Mundra Port is India's first private port, largest container port in India and largest commercial port, located on the northern shores of the Gulf of Kutch near Mundra, Kutch district, Gujarat.
-Formerly operated by Mundra Port and Special Economic Zone Limited (MPSEZ) owned by Adani Group, it was later expanded into Adani Ports & SEZ Limited (APSEZ) managing several ports.
+Mundra Port is the largest commercial and container port in India, located on the northern shores of the Gulf of Kutch near Mundra, Kutch district, Gujarat.
+It is India's first private port, formerly operated by Mundra Port and Special Economic Zone Limited (MPSEZ) under the ownership of the Adani Group.
+It was later expanded to become Adani Ports & SEZ Limited (APSEZ), managing several port projects.
 In FY 2020–21, Mundra Port handled 144.4 million tonnes of cargo.
-The port currently handles over 155 MT (highest in India), which constitutes nearly 11 per cent of India’s maritime cargo.
+The port currently handles over 155 MT, the highest in India, which constitutes nearly 11 per cent of India’s total annual maritime cargo.
 The port also handles nearly 33 per cent of India’s container traffic.

 History

 The Port of Mundra is a private port and is also a special economic zone.
 Incorporated in 1998 as Gujarat Adani Port Limited (GAPL), the company began operating in 2001.
 The combined company was renamed Mundra Port and Special Economic Zone Limited.It was financed by IFCI.